The Witness (2016 video game): Marketing and release

-Blow stated that they had been in discussions with publishers for a physical release of the game, but opted to not do that step initially, citing the additional time that would have been needed for the manufacturing and distribution processes.
+Blow stated that they had been in discussions with publishers for a physical release, but opted to not do that step initially, citing the additional time that would have been needed for the manufacturing and distribution processes.
 However, with the game completed and released digitally, they are looking to potential retail versions.

-Following release, some players reported getting motion sickness due to a combination of the narrow field of view used by the game and the bobbing of the player's viewpoint simulating walking motions.
+Following release, some players reported getting motion sickness due to a combination of the narrow field of view and the bobbing of the player's viewpoint simulating walking motions.
 Blow stated that they were working on a patch to allow players to adjust their field of view, disable the head bobbing, and enable faster movement options.
 In August 2016, the Windows version was updated to provide support for Nvidia's Ansel extension, which allows players to compose shots to be rendered in ultra-high resolutions or for 3D and virtual reality devices.
 Following Sony's announcement of the PlayStation 4 Pro, Blow said they would patch the game for that console to support 4k resolution without sacrificing framerate.
 Blow is also working to support devices with high dynamic range (HDR) for both PlayStation 4 and PlayStation 4 Pro.

-The Xbox One version of the game was released on September 13, 2016.
+The Xbox One version was released on September 13, 2016.
 Blow said in August 2016 that they were looking into porting the game to mobile devices, but it would require them to reduce the quality of the graphics and investigate an alternate control scheme that would work on touch screens.
 An Android version for the Nvidia Shield was released on January 16, 2017.
 The iOS version was released on September 20, 2017.